The doctrine

 05Review at both ends

 Quality control belongs at both ends of the pipeline: curate ideas before they become work, and gate changes before they ship.
-And upstream curation works best cross-model — one model family drafts, a different one adversarially reviews — because independent priors catch what shared blind spots never will.
+And upstream curation works best cross-model (one model family drafts, a different one adversarially reviews) because independent priors catch what shared blind spots never will.
 A good organization doesn't let a junior's first raw idea go straight to production planning; neither should yours.

 06Everything on the record

-07Autonomy is earned, not granted
+07Autonomy is earned

 09Attention is the budget